dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 ```go
   for i, _ := range pc {
 ```
-We’ll see other uses of init functions in the next section and in Section 10.5.
+We'll see other uses of init functions in the next section and in Section 10.5.

 #### Exercises
 - **Exercise 2.3**: Rewrite `PopCount` to use a loop instead of a single expression.
 Compare the performance of the two versions.
 (Section 11.4 shows how to compare the performance of different implementations systematically.)